Search Results for "Ways to refer"

 AI summary

-• Self‑referral – For services that allow it (like NHS Berkshire Talking Therapies for Anxiety and Depression), you can fill out the online referral form yourself or have a relative do it on your behalf.
-Check the specific service page first because not every service accepts self‑referrals.
-View our services
+• Self‑referral – Some services, such as NHS Berkshire Talking Therapies for anxiety and depression, let you or a relative contact us directly using an online referral form.
+Check the individual service page first because not every service accepts self‑referrals.

-• GP referral – This is the most common route.
-Your GP or another primary‑care clinician completes a referral form and sends it to our Integrated Hub.
+• GP referral – The most common route.
+Your GP (or another primary‑care clinician) fills in a referral form and sends it to our Integrated Hub.

-• Children and young people referrals – If you need a referral for a child or young person, visit our dedicated referral page to see what support is available and then submit the referral.
+• Referral process – To refer a child or young person, visit the referral page to learn about the support that’s available before you submit the referral.

 This information is generated by AI using generalised information from this website.
 For personal advice, contact NHS 111, your GP or other healthcare provider.